 - Medical Expenses: The costs for any medical treatment you needed following the accident, as well as any ongoing care you will require in the future.

 - Property Damage: Compensation for the repairs to or replacement of any of your property damaged in the slip and fall (e.g., phone, clothing, laptop, any other personal items)

 - Lost Wages: Any income or benefits you have lost while recovering and unable to work, as well as the amount you expect to lose in the future.
 Your claim can include diminished earning capacity if you have suffered a permanent impairment that will impact your ability to earn an income at the same level as before the accident.

 - Punitive Damages: This type of compensation is only awarded in cases involving a property owner who exhibited an extreme disregard for the safety of visitors.

 Recovering these types of damages will require thorough documentation to prove your injuries were a direct result of the slip and fall and receipts or bills for the related expenses.
 If you did not seek medical care immediately following the accident, that can significantly impact your compensation.
 The insurance company will likely try to fight you on causation, claiming that the slip and fall did not cause your injuries or that they are not as severe as you say.
-That’s why it’s important to consult with a West Palm Beach slip and fall attorney for help navigating the process.
+That’s why it’s important to consult with a Slip and Fall Attorney for help navigating the process.